 Bikes on Transit

-It is easier than ever to take your bicycle on BART—no permit is required.
-Bikes are allowed on all but the lead car.
-They are allowed on the Fremont/Richmond line at all hours.
-Some lines have restrictions on weekdays 6:30am - 9:00am and 3:30pm - 6:30pm.
+It is easier than ever to take your bicycle on BART.
+During commute hours (7:00-9:00 AM and 4:30 - 6:30 PM weekdays), bikes are not allowed in the first three cars.
+All other times bikes are allowed on all trains except the first car or any crowded car.
 Bicycles are never allowed on escalators and should never be ridden in the stations.
 Bicyclists must be at least 14 years old or else accompanied by an adult.
 For more details, pick up a BART Schedule and a “Bikes on BART Guide” at any BART station, or call (510) 464-7133.

 AC Transit has bike racks on all buses that run through Berkeley and most buses in its service area.
 Racks hold only two bikes and you must wait for the next bus if they are full.